enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 }
 ```

-You can try `epack` for yourself using `my-project` and the `index.js` file from
+You can try `enyo pack` for yourself using `my-project` and the `index.js` file
-our example.
-Enter the `my-project` directory and run `epack`.
-Then check out
+from our example.
+Enter the `my-project` directory and run `enyo pack`.
+Then
-the built application under `my-project/dist`.
+check out the built application under `my-project/dist`.

 Alternatively, try building the [enyo-strawman sample
 application](https://github.com/enyojs/enyo-strawman).
 Clone the repository and
 take a look at the `package.json` file in the root directory.
-Then run `epack`
+Then run `enyo pack`
 and find the built app under `dist/`.

-### enyo serve (eserve)
+### enyo serve

-`enyo serve` (aliased to `eserve`) is a tool that builds your application and
+`enyo serve` is a tool that builds your application and makes it available via a
-makes it available via a Web server (running on port 8000 by default). `eserve`
+Web server (running on port 8000 by default). `enyo serve` monitors the files
-monitors the files used in the build (JavaScript, CSS, and `package.json`) and
+used in the build (JavaScript, CSS, and `package.json`) and rebuilds the
-rebuilds the application if one of the files is changed or deleted.
+application if one of the files is changed or deleted.  `enyo serve` supports
-`eserve` supports the same options as `epack`, along with a few others
+the same options as `enyo pack`, along with a few others related to the Web
-related to the Web server.
-Unlike `epack`, these options *cannot* be
+server.
+However, unlike `enyo pack`, the options for `enyo serve` *cannot* be
 specified in the project's `package.json` file.

-To try `eserve` with our "Hello, World!" example, enter the `my-project`
+To try `enyo serve` with our "Hello, World!" example, enter the `my-project`
-directory and run `eserve`.
-Then point your Web browser at port 8000 on your
+directory and run `enyo serve`.
+Then point your Web browser at port 8000 on
-development machine.
+your development machine.

-Please note that `eserve` only creates development builds; for production
+Please note that `enyo serve` only creates development builds; for production
-builds, you'll need to use `epack` (specifically, `epack --no-dev-mode`).
+builds, you'll need to use `enyo pack` (specifically, `enyo pack --no-dev-mode`).